drush211/MasterPlanForWorldDomination/PhysicalImprovement/Workouts/TimeChallenges.md

 A tip for this is to try to minimize your rep counts early to retain strength for later.

+## Dips Challenge

+  * Total Dips: 125
+  * PB: [9:12][Dips Challenge]
+  * Tips: Smaller rep amounts early to save strength for later.

+This is a simple challenge, where you attempt to do 125 dips as fast as possible.
+Simple as it sounds, get a stop watch, hit start, and begin.
+I've yet to do this challenge, but it's on the agenda.

+A tip for this is to try to minimize your rep counts early to retain strength for later.

 [Push-Up Challenge]: ./200_Push-Up_Challenge/200_Push-Up_Challenge_Any%25.lss
 [Pull-Up Challenge]: ./50_Pull-Up_Challenge/50_Pull-Up_Challenge_Any%25.lss
 [Squat Challenge]: ./125_Squat_Challenge/125_Squat_Challenge_Any%25.lss
 [Crunch Challenge]: 150_Crunch_Challenge/150_Crunch_Challenge_Any%.lss
+[Dips Challenge]: 125_Dips_Challenge/125_Dips_Challenge_Any%25.lss